Options for people walking and on bikes

 - Te Ara o Whareroa which connects Paekākāriki through Queen Elizabeth Park with the Kāpiti cycle route at Raumati

-When Transmission Gully opens it will reduce traffic on the current State Highway (coastal route) and on SH58 west of Transmission Gully.
-Once traffic patterns have settled, Waka Kotahi will undertake a safety audit of SH58 between Paremata and Pāuatahanui and SH59 (currently SH1) between Linden and Mackays Crossing.
+Transmission Gully will reduce traffic on State Highway 59 (the coastal route) and on SH58 west of Transmission Gully.
+Once traffic patterns have settled, Waka Kotahi will undertake a safety audit of SH58 between Paremata and Pāuatahanui and SH59 between Linden and Mackays Crossing.
 This audit will help inform discussions about the future of these sections of road and what, if any, changes may be required.
 Walking and cycling needs will be considered as part of this process.

 Tracks to be built by the Transmission Gully Project

-These will be completed during the final six months of the project, once the new motorway has opened to traffic.
+There will be several recreational walking and cycling tracks built in the final phase of the project, after the motorway has opened to traffic.

 Belmont Regional Park

-The Belmont Walkway will be re-connected under the Transmission Gully motorway at Wai o Hata (Bridge 19 – north of Te Ara a Toa) with a new carpark connection from Takapu Road.
-There will also be a new connection under the south abutment of Te Ara a Toa to link with existing paths into Cannons Creek.
+Situated in the hills between Porirua and the Hutt Valley, Belmont Regional Park tracks will be re-connected under the Transmission Gully motorway at Wai o Hata (Bridge 19 – north of Te Ara a Toa).
+There will also be connections under the abutments of Te Ara a Toa to link with existing paths into Cannons Creek and Waitangirua.

 For more information check out the Greater Wellington Regional Council’s website: